Michelle-Watson/capstone-michelle/README.md

 - Allow users to favourite games, and view their favourite games
 - Allow users to 'watch' games, and get email notified of price drops (when the price is lower than the price at the time of them favouriting the game)
 - Allow users to filter search results (ex. exclude prices from a specific platform)
+- Only allow admin users to add/edit games and game prices
+- Use a webscraper to ensure prices are always up to date (fetched real time)
 - Unit and Integration Tests